-These activities have delivered progress toward execution of a tripartite agreement with two Indian Public Sector Undertakings (PSU's), Neyveli Lignite Corporation and the National Mineral Development Corporation of India, for the deployment of an integrated Coldry demonstration and Matmor pilot plant.
+These activities have delivered progress toward execution of a tripartite agreement with two Indian Public Sector Undertakings (PSU's), Neyveli Lignite Corporation and NMDC, for the deployment of an integrated Coldry demonstration and Matmor pilot plant.

 Coldry

 The key objective heading into the reporting period remained the demonstration of the Coldry technology at commercial scale.